Constants by other means

 };

-Although enums are useful in this way, unfortunately, they can only handle integer values.
+While enums are convenient like this, unfortunately, they can only handle integer values.

-When dealing with real numbers, the only way is to use #define or const const constants.
+When dealing with real numbers, you have no choice but to use `#define` or `const` constants.

 Also, strings cannot be handled.